rishabhk108/OptimizationML/Assignments/data/README.md

 # Data for Assignment 2

-Reading the Features and Label File:
+Loading the Features and Label Data:

 *Python Code (make sure you setup scipy)*